50 Therapist-Approved Boundary Phrases

 17. "I’m not in a place to handle this right now."

 Acknowledges your limits in a kind way.
+Sometimes you just need to hit pause on heavy conversations.

 Example: